 We’re here to help

 Another step you should always take is running a vehicle history report through a reliable NMVTIS provider like ClearVin to get an accurate picture of what the vehicle has been through.
+Many websites offer a free vehicle lookup by VIN to help consumers make informed decisions when buying a used car.
 It’ll help you understand the extent of repairs you’ll have to make, and you can factor that into your budget.

 If you have any questions about registering with us or need help placing a bid, you can call us at +1 (503) 298-4300 between 6:00 AM and 4:00 PM Monday through Friday, Pacific Standard Time, or you can email us at support@AutoBidMaster.com and our Buyer Services team will be happy to help.
 If you’re an international buyer, you can also contact us via WhatsApp at +1 (503) 473-9895.